There are lots of great reasons to choose a vegan diet:

 3. SEITAN

 Seitan is a form of processed wheat gluten that has a dense, chewy texture.
 Like tofu, seitan can be prepared in a myriad of different ways.
-Depending on how you spice it, can end up tasting similar to beef, or pork, or chicken.
+Depending on how you spice it, it can taste similar to beef, pork, or chicken.
 Note: If you’re allergic to gluten, best to avoid seitan.

 4. (TVP) TEXTURED VEGETABLE PROTEIN (TVP)